Updated on April 1st, 2025 by Felix Martinez

-Dynex Capital also pays its dividends on a monthly basis.
-This is rare in a world where the vast majority of companies pay them quarterly.
+Dynex Capital also pays its dividends monthly, which is rare in a world where the vast majority of companies pay them quarterly.

 You can see the full list of monthly dividend stocks (along with relevant financial metrics such as dividend yields, payout ratios, and more) by clicking on the link below:

-Dynex Capital’s high dividend yield and monthly dividend payments make it an intriguing stock for dividend investors, even though its dividend payment has been declining in recent years.
+Dynex Capital’s high dividend yield and monthly dividend payments make it an intriguing stock for investors, even though its dividend payment has declined in recent years.

 However, as with many high-dividend stocks, the sustainability of the dividend is an important consideration.
-This article will analyze the investment prospects of Dynex Capital.
+This article will analyze Dynex Capital’s investment prospects.

 Business Overview

-Dynex Capital is a mortgage Real Estate Investment Trust.
+Dynex Capital is a mortgage Real Estate Investment Trust (REIT).
 As a mortgage REIT, Dynex Capital invests in mortgage-backed securities (MBS) on a leveraged basis in the United States.
-It invests in agency and non-agency MBS consisting of residential MBS, commercial MBS (CMBS), and CMBS interest-only securities.
+It invests in agency and non-agency MBS, including residential MBS, commercial MBS (CMBS), and CMBS interest-only securities.

-Agency MBS have a guaranty of principal payment by an agency of the U.S. government or a U.S. government-sponsored entity, such as Fannie Mae and Freddie Mac.
-Non-Agency MBS have no such guaranty of payment.
-Dynex Capital, Inc. was founded in 1987 and is headquartered in Glen Allen, Virginia.
+Agency MBS have a guaranty of principal payment by a U.S. government agency or a U.S. government-sponsored entity, such as Fannie Mae and Freddie Mac.
+Non-Agency MBS has no such payment guarantee.
+Dynex Capital, Inc., was founded in 1987 and is headquartered in Glen Allen, Virginia.

 The company is structured to have internal management, which is generally positive because it can reduce conflicts of interest.
-Additionally, when they increase total equity, there is no material impact on operating expenses.
+Additionally, when they increase total equity, operating expenses have no material impact.
 Over time, Dynex’s management team has built a strong track record of generating attractive total returns for shareholders:

 Source: Investor presentation